WANdisco/wandisco-documentation-ldm/docs/troubleshooting.md

 Please ensure you have read the [Prerequisites](./prereqs.md) as you may experience problems if you miss any of these requirements.

+We recommend making use of logs when troubleshooting LiveData Migrator.
+See [Log Commands](./command-reference.md#log-commands) for information on how to enable logging across various levels.
+Logs for each component of LiveData Migrator are stored in the `/var/log/wandisco/` directory within the LiveData Migrator installation directory, with a directory for each component, such as `/var/log/wandisco/ui` for the LiveData UI.

 ## Insufficient container permissions with an ADLS2 target filesystem when using OAuth2 authentication